Chart Color Schemes

 Health performance in Hamilton - Broadmeadow is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Hamilton - Broadmeadow faces significant health challenges.
-Common health conditions are prevalent across both younger and older age cohorts.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

 Frequently Asked Questions - Health